How to recover accidentally deleted database data to the state just before it was deleted

 Once the full backup data has been deployed to all DBs, the SQL extracted from the binary logs will be applied to all DBs.

-Finally, re-establish the replication
+Finally, rebuild the replication

 Conclusion

 SRG is looking for people to work with us.
-If you are interested, please contact us here.
+If you're interested, please contact us here.